subedigaurav/dct-image-steganography/readme.md

     You can download the JDK from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-Launch the Application by running *MainWindow.java* located in the *src* folder.
+Launch the Application by running *MainWindow.java* located in the *src->util* folder.

 ## Limitations
 1. The input image must have dimensions divisible by 8.
 This is because the MCU used for frequency domain transformation is of size 8x8.